 - Ph.D., Johns Hopkins University M.H.S., Johns Hopkins University B.A., Emory University

-Melissa Hawkins is the Director of the Public Health Scholars Program in the Department of Health Sciences at American University.
+Melissa Hawkins is the Director of the Public Health Scholars Program in the Department of Health Studies at American University.
 Dr. Hawkins brings over a decade of experience in the application of public health methodologies to government and private sector challenges.
-Currently, her research addresses the integration of Community Health Workers (CHW) in the U.S. public health workforce, in both clinical and community-based teams, and examining the effectiveness of CHWs as change agents in improving health equity.
-She served as Research Director for TMNcorp, a public health communications organization, where she lead the design, conduct, and analyses for epidemiological investigations related to women, infant, and children’s health.
+Currently, her research addresses the integration of Community Health Workers (CHW) in the U.S. health workforce, in both clinical and community-based teams, and examining the effectiveness of CHWs as change agents in improving health equity.
+She is also the research director for a 5-year intervention study, funded by the USDA, to improve health literacy and prevent obesity in elementary school students in Washington DC.
+Before joining American in 2015, she served as Research Director for TMNcorp, a public health communications organization, where she lead the design, conduct, and analyses for epidemiological investigations related to women, infant, and children’s health.
 She also served as a Senior Epidemiologist with Epidemiology International, a contract research organization, where her research focused on resolving methodological and data collection issues in study design and evaluation.
-Her expertise includes biostatistics, behavioral health, and translating data to improve community health.
+Her work focuses on translating data to improve community health.
 Dr. Hawkins holds a Ph.D. and M.H.S. in Public Health from Johns Hopkins University, where she previously taught undergraduate and graduate students for fifteen years before coming to American University.
 She is a fellow with the American College of Epidemiology.
 Her vision for the Public Health Scholars Program is to prepare students for a wide range of public health careers.